DiptoChakrabarty/CKA-study-guide-exercises/Scheduling/schedulers/README.md

-# Kubernetes Commands and Files
+# CKA commands and files

 ### This repository contains various commands and concepts to work with kubernetes